The Whole Truth and Nothing But the Truth: Faithful and Controllable Dialogue Response Generation with Dataflow Transduction and Constrained Decoding: Introduction

 \begin{itemize}

-\item A dataflow transduction procedure, based on a new formalism that uses declarative rules to map a computation (represented as a dataflow graph) into a context-free grammar (CFG) that defines the space of all responses allowed for the given computation.
-This formal framework makes it possible to write rules to precisely and truthfully describe both data and its provenance, while performing supplementary computation where needed to produce informative responses.
+\item A dataflow transduction procedure (\cref{sec:dataflow_grammar}) that maps any computation by the agent (represented as a dataflow graph) to a small context-free grammar (CFG) that defines the space of natural language descriptions or responses allowed for the given computation.
+The mapping is defined by declarative rules.
+This formal framework makes it possible to write rules to precisely and truthfully describe both data and its provenance, while performing supplementary computation where needed to produce informative responses.\looseness=-1

-\item A constrained decoding procedure that intersects a CFG with a neural LM, making it possible to decompose language generation into a \textbf{content selection model} (implemented by the grammar) and a separate \textbf{fluency model} (implemented by an LM). \end{itemize}
+\item A constrained decoding procedure (\cref{sec:response_generation}) that uses beam search to identify strings that are both grammatical under the CFG and probable under a given language model (LM).
+In effect, this intersects the CFG with the LM. \end{itemize} This makes it possible to decompose language generation into a \textbf{content selection model} (implemented by the dataflow transducer) and a separate \textbf{fluency model} (implemented by the LM).
+Hybrid generation systems of this kind have a long history in NLP, dating back to \citet{knight-hatzivassiloglou-1995} and \citet{langkilde-knight-1998-generation-exploits}.
+They mapped an abstract meaning representation (AMR) to an acyclic finite-state automaton (FSA) and scored its paths with an $n$-gram LM.
+We replace AMR with dataflow, replace their mapping rules with dataflow transduction rules, upgrade their FSA to a CFG, and upgrade their $n$-gram LM to a neural LM.
+In this way, we respectively support computation graphs, arbitrary tests and transductions, nested syntactically typed generation templates \cite[already present in][]{knight-hatzivassiloglou-1995}, and modern language models.

-Together, dataflow transduction and constrained decoding make it possible to build a faithful generation system capable of describing a complex, open-ended, space of tasks.
-Using a subset of SMCalFlow dialogues \cite{SMDataflow2020} and only 187 declarative rules, our hybrid system is consistently rated as more truthful, relevant, and fluent than either a rule-based or end-to-end neural system.\footnote{ Code, data, and trained models will be released.}
+Together, dataflow transduction and constrained decoding allow a compact generation system to faithfully and fluently describe a complex and open-ended space of actions.
+We built such a hybrid system for calendar event queries in the SMCalFlow domain \cite{SMDataflow2020}.
+When evaluated on a subset of annotated dialogues, it was consistently rated as more truthful, relevant, and fluent than either a rule-based or end-to-end neural system (\cref{ssec:main_results}).
+Results were similar on MultiWOZ dialogues \cite{budzianowski-etal-2018-multiwoz,eric-etal-2020-multiwoz} (\cref{ssec:multiwoz_results}).
+Code, data, and trained models used in our experiments are released at \url{https://github.com/microsoft/dataflow2text}.